Construction of a new Equine Diagnostics, Surgical and Critical Care Unit at Easter Bush Campus

 - Critical Care Unit – a dedicated unit of 6 boxes for adult horses and neonatal foals which require intensive and/or peri-operative care, with 24-hour video monitoring and an onsite laboratory in a refurbished area of the Large Animal Hospital

-We were aware of how sensitive horses are to disturbance and this was minimised by adopting low noise, low vibration techniques such as the use of silenced equipment.
-The equine hospital was in full operation throughout the year, and we had to ensure that the services to it were maintained.
-This involved careful planning and coordination with the university when diverting water and gas mains and electricity and data cables on the east side of the hospital.
+We were aware of how sensitive horses are to disturbance, and this was minimised by adopting low-noise, low-vibration techniques, such as silenced equipment.
+The equine hospital was in full operation throughout the year, and we had to ensure that its services were maintained.
+This involved careful planning and coordination with the university when diverting water and gas mains, electricity, and data cables on the east side of the hospital.